 What Are Amazon Warehouse Deals?

-- Amazon uses detailed descriptions of Warehouse deal items to help customers better understand the item condition.
-The descriptions include the item’s appearance, functional qualities, accessories and packaging condition.
+- Amazon uses detailed descriptions of Warehouse deal items to help customers better understand the item listing condition.

 - Used – Like new: An item in perfect working condition, though the packaging might show damage.
 The item is fully functional, and all of its essential accessories are complete.